-ADV IMP.2 - Implementation of the TSF

-ALC DVS.2 - Sufficiency of security measures

-AVA_MSU.3 - Analysis and testing for insecure states

-AVA_VLA.4 - Highly resistant

-augmented for this TOE evaluation.
+ADV_IMP.2 - Implementation of the TSF ALC_DVS.2 - Sufficiency of security measures AVA_MSU.3 - Analysis and testing for insecure states AVA_VLA.4 - Highly resistant augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0528-2008, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the integration of the Winter AG as card manufacturer, the change of the package type from MCC8 to T-M8.4-8-9 and the change of the type of antenna (ID Card instead of an inlay that will be embedded into a MRTD).
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0527-2008, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the integration of an additional production site (Site Certificate: BSI-DSZ-CC-S-0002-2009).
+The TOE itself did not change.